corey-alix/mbcvt/site/gl/README.md

 The data should persist in the cloud, perhaps on the digital ocean server.
 The data could be stored in sqlite and I can stand up a light-weight API to serve simple JSON.
 The client would only need the secret key to access the service.

+TODO: Add transactional support so every change is not immediately saved to the database and a failed save leaves no artifacts.

 ## Deploy to Digital Ocean

 I will manually deploy the app to Digital Ocean using git and ssh.